Connect with us

 Katya Arquilla

 This program aims to help students understand human health and performance in the spaceflight environment.
-It approaches these topics from an engineering design and constraints perspective to find to the challenges astronauts will face.
+It approaches these topics from an engineering design and constraints perspective to find solutions to the challenges astronauts will face.

 One of our most popular classes is called Mars in Simulated Surface Environments.
 This class puts students through engineering and medical scenarios in a simulated Mars environment in the Utah desert.
 Students deal with the challenges of working and providing care while wearing a spacesuit and on a desolate Mars-like landscape.